 Many emergencies, inconveniences and additional expenses that can occur before and during travel can be covered by trip insurance.
-Things such as medical emergencies (whether yours or a family member’s), trip cancelation (before departing), trip interruption (cutting a trip short), lost baggage and even flight delays may be compensatory depending on the type of coverage you purchase.
+Things such as medical emergencies (whether yours or a family member’s), trip cancelation (before departing), trip interruption (cutting a trip short), lost baggage and even flight delays may be reimbursed depending on the type of coverage you purchase.
 Call BRIO today to request a trip insurance quote.

 Requirements for visa and passport validity vary by country and many require your passport to be valid 6 mos beyond your return date.
 Some countries require an international driver permit to rent a car.
 Check the US government international travel specifications to ensure you are prepared.

 If you are checking a bag, always put 1-2 days worth of hard-to-replace or very personal items such as medications, contact lenses/glasses, specific toiletries in your carry on.
 You may even want a change of clothes in case of lost luggage.
 Always store money, passports, credit cards or other sensitive items on your person, not in checked bags.
 Also, read up on your airline's baggage policies to avoid oversized bag fees.

 Be sure all travelers with you have the phone number to your BRIO contact’s mobile phone and BRIO's local partners in the countries you will visit.
 Store emergency phone numbers for the countries you are visiting and save those in your phone for easy access.
 It is also a good idea to save the phone number and location of the US Embassy in cities you will visit.
 You can sign up for US Embassy Alerts and updates here: STEP